Alonzo65/CascaChat/README.md

 #Setup:

 -First make sure you have the latest version of Python installed as well as Node.js.
 Then in a terminal you will do _npm install --global yarn_ to get the latest version of yarn.
-Next, you will enter _npm i ts-node@10.9.1_ and press enter.
+Next, you will enter _npm i ts-node@10.9.1_ or a later version and press enter.

 -Make sure to install all the packages from requirements.txt first.
 Then change directory into frontend and type _yarn --exact_ into the terminal to install all dependencies.
 -Step 1: You will need two open terminals in the CascaChat directory(this can be easily done in VS Code).